 Find a Christmas themed race, a great way to kick off the season with a new Christmas tradition, to sign up for this year.
 We suggest finding a fun run, 1 mile, 5k or even 10k race.
 Do schedule the race in advance so that you are able to find one that suits your families fitness level.
 With all the treats that your kid’s will consume between now and New Year’s eve, you will want to find activities to burn off their excessive energy.

 Making homemade gifts to give to loved ones is a great way to spend time together while creating lasting memories with your kids.
 Each year, I usually get at least one homemade gift for Christmas.

 Receiving a homemade gift is special to me because I know that whoever made it put a lot of thought and effort into making it for me.
 You can even make homemade gifts to take to the nursing home.
 This is an excellent Christmas tradition to start with your kids and remember some residents don’t have family members come for visits.
 Then give the gifts to the nursing home residents.
 If you don’t have any ideas, we love Pinterest because it is a great place to find the perfect homemade gifts.
 Check out these ideas here.

 This is a fun Christmas tradition that has been circulating Instagram and Facebook for the last several years.
 It isn’t a Christmas tradition that I have started with my kids but it one that I know they would enjoy.
 Last week when we stopped at Target, we saw a huge selection of Christmas Pajamas for the entire family.
 You can wrap them and put them under the Christmas tree to open on Christmas Eve.
 Don’t forget to take family photos too.

 Watch Christmas Movies Together

-We love putting on our pjs and place blankets on the floor so that we can watch our favorite Christmas movies.
+We love putting on our PJs and building a blanket fort on the floor and we watch our favorite Christmas movies.
 The kids usually want popcorn or candy to munch on during the movie.
 Here are some of our favorite movies:

 - How The Grinch Stole Christmas